Terry-Thomas: Early life: 1911–1933

 Terry-Thomas was born Thomas Terry Hoar Stevens at 53 Lichfield Grove, Finchley, North London.
 He was the fourth of five children born to Ernest Frederick Stevens, managing director of a butcher's business at Smithfield Market and part-time amateur actor, and his wife Ellen Elizabeth Stevens (née Hoar).
 As a child, Terry-Thomas was often referred to as Tom, the diminutive used by his family.
 He led a generally happy childhood, but believed his parents secretly desired a daughter in his place.
-By the time he reached adolescence, his parents' marriage had failed and both became alcoholics.
+By the time he reached adolescence, his parents' marriage had failed and both had become alcoholics.
 In an attempt to bring them together, he often entertained them by performing impromptu slapstick routines, reciting jokes and singing and dancing around the family home.
 The performances seldom worked, and his father became increasingly distant from his family.

 In 1921 Terry-Thomas began to nurture his distinctive, well-spoken voice, reasoning that "using good speech automatically suggested that you were well-educated and made people look up to you".
 He used the speech of the actor Owen Nares as a basis for his own delivery.
 Terry-Thomas became fascinated by the stage, and regularly attended the Golders Green Hippodrome to see the latest shows.
 It was there that he developed an interest in fashion, and adopted the debonair dress-sense of his hero Douglas Fairbanks.
 Terry-Thomas attended Fernbank School in Hendon Lane, Finchley, which was a welcome escape from the stresses of his parents' break-up.
 When he was 13, he transferred to Ardingly College, a public school in Sussex.
 He excelled in Latin and geography, and briefly took up drama.
 The latter subject later led to his expulsion from the school, after his frequent and inappropriate use of ad lib during lessons.
 He also took up a position in the school jazz band, first playing the ukulele and then percussion.
 He also often performed comedy dance routines to the band's music.